AdyGCode/SaaS-FED-Notes/2026/Session-12/slides-12-authentication/slides.md

 ---

 # How to Install, Configure & Implement Laravel Fortify

 ## Ensure Fortify Is Registered

 Fortify should already be registered automatically.

 Inside AppServiceProvider (or bootstrap/app.php in Laravel 11+), ensure providers are loaded correctly, verifying that the Fortify Service Provider exists:

 ```php
 /FortifyServiceProvider.php
 ```

 ---
 level: 2
 ---

 # How to Install, Configure & Implement Laravel Fortify

 ## How to Publish Settings, Components, and Views

 Fortify is UI-agnostic by default, meaning it does not publish Blade views automatically.

 The following steps allow you to customise authentication pages.

 - Publish Configuration
     - No further action required here unless updating features
 - Publish Fortify Views (Optional but Recommended)
     - To customise login, register, and verification views

+---
+level: 2
+---

+# How to Install, Configure & Implement Laravel Fortify

+## How to Publish Settings, Components, and Views

 To publish the Fortify views use: